bfeif/personal-website/content/posts/geospatial-indexing-explained.md

     </figcaption>
 </figure>

-S2, among many other things, alleviates the two aforementioned issues with Geohash, and it does so by way of two innovations: (1) it uses a [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) instead of a Z-order curve to alleviate the problem that string-distance is not representative of physical distance, and (2) it uses an unfolded cube projection instead of Geohash's equirectangular projection, reducing size differences between cells \[5\].
+S2, among other things, alleviates the two aforementioned issues with Geohash, and it does so by way of two innovations: (1) it uses a [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) instead of a Z-order curve to alleviate the problem that string-distance is not representative of physical distance, and (2) it uses an unfolded cube projection instead of Geohash's equirectangular projection, reducing size differences between cells \[5\].

 #### The Hilbert Curve